radumarias/rencrypt-python/README.md

 plaintext2 = buf[:plaintext_len]
 assert plaintext == plaintext2

-# best practice, you should always zeroize the plaintext after you are done with it
+# best practice, you should always zeroize the plaintext and keys after you are done with it (key will be zeroized when the enc object is dropped)
-enc.zeroize(plaintext)
-enc.zeroize(plaintext2)
+zeroize1(plaintext)
+zeroize_np(plaintext2)
+zeroize_np(buf)

 print("bye!")
 ```